 So the thing is here for you, we do have this special that I mentioned.
 I'll reiterate it once more, which is to use code, SmithCOVID19.
 That's Smith COVID one nine.

 Tell us that Regina sent you, but we're doing an extra special offer right now through May for 20 calls and 20 chats free with your first month of service.

 We have plans as low as $140 a month and even can customize down lower than that if you need assistance.
 And just one very, very small plan, let us know.

-We will also do a free white glove setup of our AI chatbot, and we know more people are on their screens and need discretion for quiet conversation in close quarters at home with children and yeah, multiple generations so we want to be able to provide that answer for you on calls on the website chat, on text messages, and through Facebook now as well.
+We will also do a free white glove setup of our AI chatbot, and we know more people are on their screens and need discretion for quiet conversation in close quarters at home with children and yeah, multiple generations so we want to be able to provide that answer for you on calls on the website chat and for text messages.

 So that is to me, one of the biggest achievements for Smith.ai, and we are better equipped than ever to serve you.
 So please give us a try and just let us carry some of your load.